jart/poemy/README.md

     python load.py goth
     python info.py markov

-## Example Poem
+## Example Poems

-This poem was generated from the goth corpus in iambic pentameter using a masculine couplet rhyming scheme:
+This poem was generated from the gothic corpus in iambic pentameter using a masculine couplet rhyming scheme:

 > we really have to plug my eyes before